Away With The Steiners

 We headed for Anarkali Bazar to stock up on winter clothes and jackets before heading back from the warm of Asia to the cold of Europe!

-The lightweight material of summer shalwar kameez makes them the ideal choice for what to wear in Pakistan in the heat.
+The lightweight material of summer Shalwar Kameez makes them the ideal choice for what to wear in Pakistan in the heat.
 The long sleeves (or ¾ sleeves) help to keep the sun off.

 Otherwise for women, oversized blouses or lightweight travel shirts are good to wear and the looseness means you’ll have a bit more airflow.